SpEZiiL/commoncodes/raw/README.md

-In this example the word `Lorem` is formatted with the command `p`, which stands for _"proper name"_ and the text `Pellentesque et` is formatted with the command `c`, which stands for `code` and will generate the text in a monospace font.
+In this example the word `Lorem` is formatted with the command `p`, which stands for _"proper name"_ and the text `Pellentesque et` is formatted with the command `c`, which stands for _"code"_ and will generate the text in a monospace font.

 These formatting commands are defined: